ToshioCP/Gtk4-tutorial/gfm/sec26.md

 The file `list1.c` is located under the directory [src/misc](../src/misc).
 Make a shell script below and save it to your bin directory.
-(If you've installed Gtk4 from the source to $HOME/local, then your bin directory is $Home/local/bin.
+(If you've installed GTK 4 from the source to $HOME/local, then your bin directory is $Home/local/bin.
 Otherwise, $Home/bin is your private bin directory.)

 ~~~Shell